 To arrive at that figure, we used a formula that takes into consideration Census data, certain youth risk factors and the number of youth already in formal mentoring relationships.

-We began with the 2002 US Census, which told us that the United States has 35.2 million young people between the ages of 10 and 18.
+We began with the 2002 U.S. Census, which told us that the country has 35.2 million young people between the ages of 10 and 18.
 And while we believe that all youth can benefit from having a caring adult mentor, we also know that some young people, due to life circumstances, could benefit most from a quality mentoring relationship.

 - Low risk (50 percent) – young people who do not commit any serious delinquent acts, do not abuse substances and are not yet sexually active.

 MENTOR determined that youth in the very high-risk category need multiple interventions and that mentoring would not be nearly as effective for them as it would be for youth in the other risk categories.
-Therefore, MENTOR focuses its efforts on recruiting mentors for those who could most benefit: young people in the high and moderate risk categories, as well as 10 percent of youth considered low risk – a total of 18 million youth, or 50 percent of all young people in the U.S.
+Therefore, MENTOR focuses its efforts on recruiting mentors for those who could most benefit: young people in the high- and moderate-risk categories, as well as the 10 percent of youth considered low risk – a total of 18 million youth, or 50 percent of all young people in the U.S.

-Finally, using information gleaned from our poll, Mentoring in America 2005: A Snapshot of the Current State of Mentoring, we found that 3 million youth currently are in quality formal mentoring relationships.
-By subtracting that 3 million from the number of youth identified as needing mentors, we found the nation's mentoring gap to be 15 million young people.
+Finally, using information gleaned from our poll, Mentoring in America 2005: A Snapshot of the Current State of Mentoring, we found that three million youth currently are in quality formal mentoring relationships.
+By subtracting them from the number of youth identified as needing mentors, we found the nation's mentoring gap to be 15 million young people.

 - Pivot Original Docu-Series “Jersey Strong” Launches “MentorStrong,” Nationwide Mentoring Initiative

 - School-based Mentoring Program Would Provide $50 Million to Support Students